Chris Paul Camps

 CP3 Youth Camps is a youth basketball camp organization based in Winston-Salem, North Carolina, United States.
-The organization was started by Phoenix Suns point guard Chris Paul.
+The organization was started by San Antonio Spurs point guard Chris Paul.

 Mission

 The mission of CP3 Camps is to provide a fun, safe, and enriching environment where campers can develop as a positive all around athlete on and off the court.
 Chris and his staff dedicate instructional drills, in dribbling, shooting, rebounding, team offense, and defensive skills to help the campers gain skill and confidence.

 Youth Camps and Programs

 Youth Clinic

 Chris Paul runs a one-day clinic for youth ages 6 to 16 where attendees develop fundamentals and advance technique while participating in games, contest, and fun activities.
 All campers receive a T-shirt.

 Youth Camp

 Campers have the opportunity to develop their skills through the instruction of college and professional coaches and also through Chris himself.
 The youth camp is a through day event where campers will develop fundamentals and work on technique advancement.
 This camp is open to youth ages 8 to 16 and all campers receive a T-shirt and a photo with Chris Paul.